mkartik/cloudflare_workers/README.md

 ## What is it?

-A Cloudflare Workers application, that will randomly send users to one of two webpages, obtained by using the Fetch API.
+A Cloudflare Workers application, that will randomly send users to one of two webpages in A/B testing style, where the redirection URL is obtained using the Fetch API.

 ## Get Started